 Just then, Cloud arrives on the scene, apparently having pulled together well enough to deliberately crawl from one place to another and to even say “Zack?”
 Zack recognizes Cloud and instructs Cloud that he’s going to live for the both of them now.
 “You’ll be my living legacy,” he says to Cloud, hugging him, with the game pointing out the irony by getting Cloud’s face covered in blood in the process.
 Nicely done.
 Zack then says that his honour and dreams are Cloud’s now, passing him the Buster Sword.
 “My honour, my dreams.”
 Do not sell them in the first town you get to, Cloud!
 Fourth or fifth town at least!

 We then cut to Zack’s point-of-view.
 Oh, for goodness’ sake Zack, just die already!
 He seems to see Angeal coming to collect him, and he reaches up to take his hand.
 And then, like this was some sort of Return of the King shit in miniature, Zack continues to have different final lines.
 All in all, the scene is effective, but I won’t deny its problems.
 The first final line is: “Those wings, I want them too.”
+Which, for the record, I think is the best of these Return of the King final lines.
 Then it’s: “It feels good.”
 Then it’s: “If you see Aerith, say hi for me.”
 Last of all, before you pull your hair out, the true final line of the game is: “Hey, would you say I became a hero?”
 Despite the numerous stop-and-starts, it’s a touching, bittersweet finale that openly asks the player to question Zack’s role in the world of FFVII before the final fade to black.

-My answer to Zack’s question, as it happens, is “no.”
+My answer to Zack’s final question, as it happens, is “no.”

 Zack is very nearly ancillary to his own adventure.
 He needn’t have been there and he very nearly wasn’t.
 Kyle seemed to expect me to go down these lines so I may as well use his words to get started: What has Zack even done?
 Kyle personally takes issue with the fact that this game’s plot had basically nothing to do with FFVII, which I’ve tried to voice in these Journals, though I personally don’t think I would have minded the Genesis plot if they had just been able to correct the jagged seams that run between Crisis Core and FFVII.